Creating a Content Repository

 | 7 | Reusable AsciiDoc snippets you can include inline. |

-| 8 | Antora playbook — uses the Red Hat theme. |
+| 8 | Antora playbook — do not modify; uses the Red Hat theme and extension settings managed by the template. |

 | 9 | Showroom UI configuration — defines tabs, layout width, and dynamic URLs.
 See UI Configuration. |